vaphor/DataAbstraction/README.md

 Note: one may not one to abstract uniformly all predicates and all arrays.
 This can be avoided by doing different things depending on *pname* or the position of the array in the tuple (do not do `(List.map create_abs l)` which applies *create_abs* on all parameters uniformely).

+Note: array smashing is usually a bad abstraction choice as it is unable to prove any relevant properties on arrays.
+You should not be surprised if all your Horn problems then non-satisfiable.